lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * AppIID: Application Interface Identifier.
 The IID that identifies the application server interface.

 * Bi: Bidirectional.
-Characterises a Rule Entry that applies to headers of packets travelling in either direction (Up and Dw, see this glossary).
+Characterises a Field Descriptor that applies to headers of packets travelling in either direction (Up and Dw, see this glossary).

 * CDA: Compression/Decompression Action.
 Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.